Steven-Harris/steven-harris/README.md

 ## About me

-I'm a user-centric full-stack software engineer with a wealth of experience in software design and development.
+I'm a user-centric full-stack software engineer with over ten years of experience in software design and development.
 I have a knack for recognizing patterns and simplifying complex concepts.
 My expertise covers UI/UX and API development, and I excel in crafting feature-rich, maintainable, and scalable solutions.
-Boasting over seven years of experience in .NET and nine years in web development, I bring a wealth of valuable expertise to the table.

 - 📫 How to reach me **steharris@jackhenry.com**